facebook/lexical/packages/lexical-website-new/docs/intro.md

 # Introduction

-Lexical is an extensible JavaScript text-editor that provides reliable, accessible and performant typing experiences for the web.
+Lexical is an extensible JavaScript web text-editor framework with an emphasis on reliability, accessibility and performance.
+Lexical aims to provide a best-in-class developer experience, so you can easily prototype and build features with confidence.
+Combined with a highly extensible architecture, Lexical allows developers to create unique text editing experiences that scale in size and functionality.

 The core of Lexical is a dependency-free text editor engine that allows for powerful, simple and complex, editor implementations to be built on top.
 Lexical's engine provides three main parts: